Allen Ginsberg Live in London

 This was Ginsberg's last public stage appearance in the United Kingdom.

 The film premiered in Covent Garden, London in June 2005, and was later released on DVD, officially released with the permission of The Wylie Agency (UK) Ltd.

 The film has been shown at numerous arts festivals.
 It was shown at a 50th anniversary celebration of "Howl", Ginsberg's iconic protest poem on 1 November 2006 in Bloomsbury, London, where live readings from Adrian Mitchell, Michael Horovitz and Aidan Dun also took place along with a screening of Wholly Communion, Peter Whitehead's famous film of the 1965 Royal Albert Hall poet meet.

-The DVD film was released initially through major stores and remains available through amazon and its website.
-It is a fine alternative tribute to Ginsberg's mastery of performance poetry.
+The DVD film was released initially through major stores and remains available on its website.
 It is an archive film and thus reflects the sound and picture quality of archive film footage.